-Real Welfare assessments must be carried out by veterinary surgeons belonging to the Pig Veterinary Society.
-All vets wishing to carry out these assessments are required to undergo online and practical training click here for more information.
-The assessments can be done as part of the quarterly veterinary visits.
+Real Welfare assessments are carried out by veterinary surgeons who are members of the Pig Veterinary Society.
+All veterinarians wishing to carry out these assessments are required to undergo regular online and practical training click here for more information.
+The assessments are usually carried out as part of the quarterly veterinary visits.
 As the veterinarian knows the unit, they can immediately give advice, where and when needed.
 Any agreed course of action is recorded in the farm’s Veterinary Health Plan and becomes auditable by the Red Tractor auditors.

 How many pigs are assessed?

 Real Welfare assessments take place 2 – 4 times a year, depending on how the farm operates.
 A sample of pigs, from a range of pens is assessed each visit.
 The total number assessed per year depends on how many finisher places a farm has.
 The veterinarian carrying out the assessment will be trained in how to calculate the appropriate sampling numbers.

 - For units of 300 finisher places or less, a minimum of 300 pigs should be sampled each year

 - For units of 900 finisher places or more, a total of 900 pigs should be sampled per year

-- For units of 300-900 finisher places, a representative proportion should be sampled.
+- For units of 300-900 finisher places, a representative proportion should be sampled per year

 - Some measures require a scan assessment of all pigs in a sample pen, while other measures are recorded from only a sample of individual pigs

 How is the data used?

-Red Tractor and AHDB Pork do not have access to individual farm data.
+Red Tractor, QMS and AHDB Pork do not have access to individual farm data.
 AHDB Pork manages the anonymised data set amalgamated across all units, which enables us to monitor welfare outcomes across the whole industry.
-Your vet is able to access your unit’s Real Welfare results and should discuss these with you, or producers can access their results by logging into Pig Hub.
+Your veterinary surgeon is able to access your unit’s Real Welfare results and should discuss these with you, or producers can access their results by logging into Pig Hub.